 Download Printable Summary for the Wisconsin WKCE

-SchoolTutoring Academy’s WKCE Tutoring Programs start with a free academic assessment with an Academic Director.
-Our flagship PAWS Tutoring Program is available for $199.99/month which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s WKCE Tutoring Programs start with a ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship PAWS Tutoring Program is available to all North American students, which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Call our Academic Directors today at 1-877-545-7737 to get started.